 Energy exists freely in nature.
-Some of them exist infinitely (never run out, called RENEWABLE), the rest have finite amounts (they took millions of years to form, and will run out one day, called NON-RENEWABLE).
+Some do exist infinitely (never run out, called RENEWABLE), and the rest have finite amounts (they took millions of years to form, and will run out one day, called NON-RENEWABLE).

 Fossil fuels are usually found in one location as their formation is from a similar process.
-Let us take a look at the diagram below to see how fossil fuels are formed:
+Let us take a look at the diagram below to see how fossil fuels formed.

-1. Millions of years ago, dead sea organisms, plants and animals settled on the ocean floor and in the porous rocks.
-This organic matter had stored energy in them as they used the sun's energy to prepare foods (proteins) for themselves (photosynthesis).
+1. Millions of years ago, dead sea organisms, plants, and animals settled on the ocean floor and inside porous rocks.
+This organic matter had stored energy in them as they used the sun’s energy to prepare foods (proteins) for themselves (photosynthesis).

-2. With time, sand, sediments and impermeable rock settled on the organic matter, trapping its' energy within the porous rocks.
-That formed pockets of coal, oil and natural gas.
+2. With time, sand, sediments, and impermeable rock settled on the organic matter, trapping its energy within the porous rock.
+That formed pockets of coal, oil, and natural gas.

 3. Earth movements and rock shifts create spaces that force to collect these energy types into well-defined areas.
-With the help of technology, engineers are able to drill down into the seabed to tap the stored energy, which we commonly know as crude oil.
+With the help of technology, engineers can drill down into the seabed to tap the stored energy.
+This stored energy is commonly known as crude oil.

-Unlike many renewable sources of energy, fossil fuels are relatively less expensive to produce.
-This is probably why it is in higher demand as it tend to cost less.
+Unlike many renewable energy sources, fossil fuels are relatively less expensive to produce, hence its higher demand as it tends to cost less.

 Fossil fuels are made up mainly of carbon.
-When they are burned (used) they produce a lot of carbon compounds (carbon dioxide and other greenhouse gases) that hurt the environment in many ways.
-Air, water and land pollution are all consequences of using fossil fuels.
+When burned (used), they produce carbon compounds (carbon dioxide and other greenhouse gases) that hurt the environment in many ways.
+Air, water, and land pollution are all consequences of using fossil fuels.

-In the pages that follow, we shall take a look at what each source of non-renewable energy is made of, and how they are used.
+Now we shall look at what each source of non-renewable energy is and how they are harnessed.

 Note that not all non-renewable energy comes from fossil fuels.
 There is also uranium, which is not a fossil fuel.